Metformin is a well-known, affordable, and widely used drug to help manage type 2 diabetes and achieve better blood glucose control.

 Treating chronic diarrhea

-Patients experiencing long-term diarrhea should seek professional medical attention, especially if they live with diabetes.
+People experiencing long-term diarrhea should seek professional medical attention, especially if they have diabetes.

-However, if you wish to treat your condition at home, or your symptoms are not severe, some of the following treatments may offer temporary relief:
+If your symptoms are not severe and you wish to try treating it at home first, some of the following treatments may offer temporary relief:

-- Drinking plenty of water and getting electrolytes (Gatorade or coconut water) to replenish lost salts and prevent dehydration
+- Drinking plenty of water and getting electrolytes (present in beverages such as Gatorade or coconut water) to prevent dehydration and replenish lost salts.

-- Taking an over-the-counter Bismuth to stop the diarrhea, such as Pepto-Bismol
+- Taking an over-the-counter bismuth-based product to stop the diarrhea, such as Pepto Bismol.

-- Eating a higher-fiber diet to firm up the stools
+- Eating a higher-fiber diet to firm up stools (slowly increase your fiber intake to avoid gas, bloating, and cramps).

-- Taking anti-diarrhea medications, such as loperamide (Imodium).
-Only ever take the recommended dose, as exceeded that has led to serious heart complications in some patients
+- Taking antidiarrheal medications, such as loperamide (Imodium).
+(Be sure never to take more than the recommended dose, as exceeding that has been linked to serious heart complications in some people.
+Also note that loperamide, like many antidiarrheals, is not intended for long-term use unless cleared by your healthcare provider.)

 How commonly is Metformin prescribed to a Pre-diabetic patient?
 A1C =5.8